nameisjayant/Stripe-Add-Payment-Details-Compose/README.md

 # Stripe-Add-Payment-Details-Compose

 In this post we will see how to add Card (Credit and debit card) Details in jetpack compose through stripe.
-Now government said , you can't keep bank details in your backend , you have to use stripe.
+Now government said , you can't keep bank details in your backend , you have to use stripe

 <p align="center">